rahulg/mongorm/README.rst

         # Defaults to the underscored version of the class name
         __collection__ = 'auth_user'

-        # Enforce validation on certain fields.
-All fields in this are considered required
+        # Enforce validation on certain fields
+        # All fields in this dict are considered required
         __fields__ = {
-            # user.name is a required field of type str, and a default value of 'test'
+            # user.name is a required field of type str
+            # and has a default value of 'test'
             'name': (str, 'test'),
             'age': (int, 10)
         }

+        # Specify indices
-        # Specify indices.
-These are directly passed to pymongo's collection.ensure_index
+        # These are directly passed to pymongo's collection.ensure_index
         __indices__ = [
             # Normal index over name field
             'name',